grzesiekdev/snake_game/README.md

 # Snake game

-Simple snake game written in Python 3.8 for Linux Terminal
+Simple snake game written in Python 3.8 for Linux Terminal.
+My maing goal was to keep it away from big libraries like curses, pygame, or even tkinter.
+I've tried to make it working in terminal, and i think that i've achieved that.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See 'Run live version' for notes on how to deploy the project on a live system.

 ### Prerequisites